ethannguyen-uts/MyStore/README.md

 ## Overview

-Project provide an e-commerce website – an application that allows users to view a list of available products to purchase, add them to a shopping cart, and checkout process.
+- Project provide an e-commerce website that allows users to view a list of available products to purchase, add them to a shopping cart, and checkout process.
+- This is the front-end webpage for My Store web page.
+If you want visit the back-end, please follow this [link](https://github.com/ethannguyen-uts/StorefrontBackend).

+## Techstack:

+- Angular
+- Karma

 ## Project features: